eLadd416/eLadd416/README.md

 - 👋 Hi, I’m @eLadd416 / eric
 - 👀 I’m interested in programming, self-improvement, and helping others around me :)
-- 🌱 I’m currently adding on to my knowledge by learning python
+- 🌱 I’m currently adding on to my knowledge by learning Web Development
 - 💞️ I’m looking to collaborate on some cool projects to master my craft
 - 📫 How to reach me: eladd416@outlook.com